OGRECave/ogre/Docs/src/tutorials/hlms.md

 Note: This section is relevant to those seeking to write their own Hlms implementation.

-C++ can use Hlms::setProperty( "key", value ) to set “key” to the given value.
+C++ can use Ogre::HlmsMaterialBase::getPropertyMap().setProperty( "key", value ) to set “key” to the given value.
 This value can be read by \@property, \@foreach,
 \@add/sub/mul/div/mod, \@counter, \@value and \@padd/psub/pmul/pdiv/pmod